dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 ![Auth0 app configuration settings](auth0-app-settings.png)

-Next, determine your globally unique App Id, which is used both in Auth0 configuration as well as Cordova/Capacitor as well.
+Next, choose your globally unique App Id, which is used both in Auth0 configuration as well as Cordova/Capacitor as well.
 Typically, this takes the form of “company-AppName” or reverse DNS style - “com.company.app.”

 With that in hand, set the *Allowed Callback URLs*.
 After the app user signs into Auth0, this tells Auth Connect which page to redirect to in your app.
 Use the formula “uniqueId://page”, such as “company-AppName://callback.”